cameronprattedwards/ko-data/README.md

 Some gotchas:

-1. Make sure you define RequireJS with keys of "ko-data", "knockout", and "jquery", mapping to your respective ko-data, knockout, and jquery lib files.
+1. Make sure you define RequireJS paths with keys of "ko-data", "knockout", and "jquery", mapping to your respective ko-data, knockout, and jquery lib files.
 1. It currently handles only shallow entities - no entities within entities.

 To come: